djw11192/gametime-checkout/README.md

   (`putIfVersion`, idempotency claims) are written to map directly onto what Redis gives for free (`EXPIRE`, Lua scripts) — see *What I'd do differently* → Data storage.
 - **NextJS over React + Vite** - chose NextJS to address the prompt more closely at expense of faster dev/builds and simpler mental model.
 - **SSE, not WebSockets** — the right call for one-way updates today, but it caps this at a single server; scaling out needs a pub/sub fan-out layer (see *The live channel*).
+If we ever want bi-directional data flow we'd need to switch to websockets.
 - **No hard hold on inventory** — matches how a secondary marketplace actually behaves, at the cost of needing release-on-failure logic for holds that lose the race (see *Stale inventory*).
 - **Timestamp tiebreak assumes one server clock** — multiple servers would need a real sequence number instead (see *Picking the newest update*).
 - **Short retention window, not permanent storage** — keeps memory bounded, but a completed session is only viewable for a limited time afterward (see *Retention*).